Malika Mezzane

 Malika Mezzane is a Moroccan poet, a writer, and a Berber rights activist.

 Career

 Mezzane studied in Fez where she earned a BA degree in philosophy from Sidi Mohamed Ben Abdellah University.
 She is a former Philosophy teacher.
 She has published 17 works in 22 publications, in 2 languages.
 In 1992 she travelled to Switzerland, where she resided for nine years until 2001, during which time she devoted herself to writing on a regular basis, committed to defending human rights in general and those of Maghrebi immigrants in particular.
-She is considered by many the Berber ambassador to the Kurdish People, especially after she met the president of Kurdistan, Masoud Barzani, in July 2018.
+In July 2018, she met the president of Kurdistan, Masoud Barzani.
 She is also a supporter of the state of Israel and has been outspoken on their right to be in "their homeland".

 Publications

 Poetry

 Mezzane has written several collections of poems in Arabic: